Education

 The ARIC is the point of contact for Hamburg Be authorities when it comes to AI and digitalization projects.
 Hamburg ranks 1st among all German federal states in Bitkom’s digitalization ranking.

-As part of a close collaboration with the Hamburg School Board (BSB) and the State Institute for School Development and Teacher Training (LI), ARIC (head of the CBDO ARIC e.V. project Marina Tcharnetsky) has set up several formats since May 2023 to support schools with the topic of AI.
-We are now also being approached by other federal states about the formats and our experiences.
+As part of a close collaboration with the Hamburg School Board (BSB) and the State Institute for School Development and Teacher Training (LI), ARIC (head of the CBDO ARIC e.V. project Marina Tcharnetsky) has been setting up several formats since May 2023 to support schools with the topic of AI.
+We are now also being approached from other federal states about the formats and our experience.

 One particularly exciting field is the use of AI in elementary school – an area in which there are still few tried-and-tested application scenarios in Germany.